troclaux/notes/networking.md

 #### TLS (Transport Layer Security)

-> cryptographic protocol that provides secure communication over a computer network
+> cryptographic protocol that secures communication over networks

+- encryption: prevents third parties from reading the data exchanged between the client and the server
-- uses public key criptography to verify the authencity of a website
+- authentication: uses certificates and Public-Key Infrastructure (PKI) to authenticate the identities of client or server
   - contains the following information:
     - domain name
     - additional subdomains
     - name of issuing CA (Certificate Authority)
     - date of issue
     - expiry date
     - public key used to verify data
+  - prevents man-in-the-middle attacks
+- integrity: prevents data from being altered during transmission

 - successor to SSL
 - addresses flaws in SSL